Probotect0r/themer/README.md

 * Add support for more applications (i3status)
 * Add the ability to specify a list of themes which are to be avoided.
-* Add more schemes by grabbing schemes from Xcolors.net (Use B16B to build them?
+* Add more schemes by grabbing schemes from Xcolors.net, and randomly generated HUSL colors from [ terminal.sexy ](terminal.sexy) (Use B16B to build them?
 Their color layout is different then b16)

 ### Running